 Contents Section Recommendation Response and action Responsible official Completion date OIG Comment review of the program fund.
 Audit arrangements Recommendation 75 (High) The grant agreement requires the government PRs to develop terms of reference for the audit exercise which should be reviewed by the LFA prior to approval by the Global Fund Secretariat.
 The purpose of this process is to ensure the scope of the audit is sufficient to cover the risks associated with program implementation.
-The Ministry should follow the provisions of the grant agreement to ensure effective audit Based on feedback from Mr. December 2010 Oversight - Global Fund Secretariat Recommendation 76 (High) The Country Programs team should follow up the implementation of the provisions of the grant agreement and ensure that the PRs fulfill their obligations prior to disbursement of additional funds.
-The Regional Team has noted this for compliance FPM/ Regional Team March 2010
+The Ministry should follow the provisions of the grant agreement to ensure effective audit arrangements are instituted.
+Based on feedback from Mr. Yogendra Gauchan, Under Secretary Finance, MoHP: Auditor General Office will be requested to conduct the performance audit every year including financial audit the satisfaction of the Global Fund.
+December 2010 Oversight - Global Fund Secretariat Recommendation 76 (High) The Country Programs team should follow up the implementation of the provisions of the grant agreement and ensure that the PRs fulfill their obligations prior to disbursement of additional funds.
+FPM/ Regional Team March 2010